Cryptosporidiosis

 Over-the-counter anti-diarrheal medicine might help slow down diarrhea, but a healthcare provider should be consulted before such medicine is taken.

-A drug called nitazoxanide has been FDA-approved for treatment of diarrhea caused by Cryptosporidium in people with healthy immune systems and is available by prescription.
+A drug called nitazoxanide has been Food and Drug Administration-approved for treatment of diarrhea caused by Cryptosporidium in people with healthy immune systems and is available by prescription.
 Consult with your healthcare provider for more information about potential advantages and disadvantages of taking nitazoxanide.

 Individuals who have health concerns should talk to their healthcare provider.